patopnp/ScreenReader/README.md

 Widget factory is responsible for Widget creation of the appropriate subtype and it may be thought as an utility class.

 ### Others
-While command objects are the one responsible for operations executions it's not a command pattern implementation because the invoker (Form1.cs) and the commands (e.g ClickButtonCommand) are tightly coupled.
-Click button command invocation from Form1.cs always corresponds to ClickButtonCommand execution and, moreover, requests invocation parameters are supplied by commands themselves.
+While command objects are the one responsible for operations executions it's not a command pattern implementation because the invoker (CommandMediators) and the commands (e.g ClickButtonCommand) are tightly coupled.
+Click button command invocation from CommandMediators always corresponds to ClickButtonCommand execution and, moreover, requests invocation parameters are supplied by commands themselves.
-Which violates GOF Design pattern command pattern consequences: <i>"Command decouples the object that invokes the operation from the one that knows how to perform it." </i>
+Which deviates from GOF Design pattern command pattern consequences: <i>"Command decouples the object that invokes the operation from the one that knows how to perform it." </i>

 ## Data structures